simplocms/docs/docs/modules/complete-guide.md

 If you want to attach a file from [Media Library](../core/media-library.md), read this section of this complete guide.

-For the first step of course, we will need to increase a database table using a migration.
+For the first step of course, we will need to increase a database table using a migration with `media` macro:

 ```php
 <?php